iboard/yarb/README.md

 Continuous Testing
 ------------------

-The app uses [Travis-CI](https://travis-ci.org) to continuous testing the integration with different Ruby-environments. _See the list above, and the the bdage representing the current state on Travis-CI.
+The app uses [Travis-CI](https://travis-ci.org/iboard/yarb) for continuous testing the integration with different Ruby-environments. – _See the list of tested rubies and the current Travis-state on top of this page._

 The Starter App
 ===============